-The desk is a motorized standing desk.
+The desk itself is a motorized standing desk.
 As you can see, it is pretty deep, but only 80cm wide.
 It is that deep because by now it is old enough to buy alcohol in the States.
 And back in 2000, desks had to fit ginormous CRT monitors.
+The small width is due to the fact that it originally was part of a combination next to a much larger desk.
 When I was still working in Hamburg, it accompanied me through several offices (all part of the same company group), and when I moved to Berlin in 2015, they let me take it to my new home.
 Having it in the living room is ok, as it doesn’t take up too much space, and the cats appreciate its placement close to the window.

 When I sit, I sit on an IKEA stool.
 It is one of these ergonomic things that keeps wobbling a bit, thus allegedly strengthening my back.

 Eventually I attached the monitor to a heavy duty arm.
 The main purpose of that arm is to free up desk real estate.
 The rather bulky original monitor stand, plus PC, plus Notebook, plus peripherals made the desk too cramped.

 As the PC is strapped to the side of the table, I also managed to route all the cables more or less prettily.